AbhishekSai1551/RADr/README.md

-# Proximity - Location-Based Social Network
+# RAD.r - Location-Based Social Network

-Proximity is a modern social networking application that connects people based on their geographical location, shared interests, and professional goals.
+RAD.r is a modern social networking application that connects people based on their geographical location, shared interests, and professional goals.
 The application helps users discover and connect with like-minded individuals in their area.

 ## Features